NetSuite vs. SAP Business One: Which ERP Will Take Your Company to the Next Level?

 SAP Business One is also designed primarily for small and mid-sized companies.
 It offers a robust set of core modules that cover essential business functions such as financials, sales, purchasing, inventory, and production.
 While it can handle some growth, it may have more limited scalability than NetSuite, especially for larger organizations with complex requirements.

-In fact, Business One experts have said that if 50 people or more use the system, the database slows down and the interface grows sluggish.
-And, one former Business One consultant said once a company employs 20-30 remote workers, it may need to purchase another communications server to accommodate them.
+In fact, Business One experts have said that if 50 people or more use the system, the database slows down, and the interface grows sluggish.
+One former Business One consultant said that once a company employs 20-30 remote workers, it may need to purchase another communications server to accommodate them.
 That’s a significant disadvantage in the NetSuite vs. SAP Business One debate.

 Customization and Extensibility